Public transport: Bus and coach

 Bus services use buses on conventional roads to carry numerous passengers on shorter journeys.
-Buses operate with low capacity compared with trams or trains, and can operate on conventional roads, with relatively inexpensive bus stops to serve passengers.
+Buses operate with a relatively low capacity compared with trams, light rail, or trains, and can operate on conventional roads, with relatively inexpensive bus stops to serve passengers.
 Therefore, buses are commonly used in smaller cities, towns, and rural areas, and for shuttle services (e.g. to the airport) supplementing other means of transit in large cities.
 Midibuses have an ever lower capacity, however double decker buses, articulated buses and bi-articulated buses have a slightly larger capacity.

 Intercity bus service use coaches (long-distance buses) for suburb-to-CBD or longer-distance transportation.
 The vehicles are normally equipped with more comfortable seating, a separate luggage compartment, video and possibly also a toilet.
 They have higher standards than city buses, but a limited stopping pattern.

 Certain types of buses, styled after old-style streetcars, are also called trackless trolleys, but are built on the same platforms as a typical diesel, CNG, or hybrid bus; these are more often used for tourist rides than commuting and tend to be privately owned.
 Similarly, trackless trains are often used for moving tourists between sights, often at beach resorts, or visitors within amusement parks, among others.